 Italian mulled wine is perfect for the holidays because it makes a big batch and everyone can go at their own pace.

 Let the scent of citrus and spices fill the air while guests snack on Pizzicati, a bite sized jam-filled Italian pinch cookie, eggplant caponata served over toasts, or keep it simple with a cheeseboard.
+And if you'd like to offer a cold cocktail alongside, keep it festive and easy with a sparkling holiday punch.

 More Drink Recipes